-6. "Objectivity" addresses whether disseminated information is being presented in an accurate, clear, complete, and unbiased manner, including background information where warranted by the circumstances.
+6. "Objectivity" denotes whether disseminated information is being presented in an accurate, clear, complete, and unbiased manner, including background information where warranted by the circumstances, and whether as a matter of substance, is accurate, reliable and unbiased.

 7. "Person" means an individual, partnership, association, corporation, business trust, or legal representative, an organized group of individuals, a regional, national, State, territorial, tribal, or local government or branch thereof, or a political subdivision of a State, territory, tribal, or local government or a branch of a political subdivision, or an international organization;